ypaulsussman/learning-log/src/pages/blog/Zero to One.md

 - Capitalism is premised on the accumulation of capital, but under perfect competition all profits get competed away.
 - Monopolists lie to protect themselves.
 They tend to do whatever they can to conceal their monopoly—usually by exaggerating the power of their (nonexistent) competition.
 - Non-monopolists tell the opposite lie.
-    - Entrepreneurs are always biased to understate the scale of competition… the fatal temptation is to describe your market extremely narrowly so that you dominated by definition.
+    - Entrepreneurs are always biased to understate the scale of competition... the fatal temptation is to describe your market extremely narrowly so that you dominated by definition.
-    - If you lose sight of competitive reality and focus on trivial differentiating factors… Your business is unlikely to survive.
+    - If you lose sight of competitive reality and focus on trivial differentiating factors...
+Your business is unlikely to survive.

 In a static world, a monopolist is just a rent collector.
 But the world we live in is dynamic: it’s possible to invent new and better things.
 - Monopolies drive progress because the promise of years or even decades of monopoly profits provides a powerful incentive to innovate.